pbryzek/school-district-analysis/challenge/README.md

 In the original dataset where we included Thomas High School 9th grade, we observed the following statistics.

 **Original**<br/>
-Average Math Score: 79.0
+Average Math Score: 78.98537
-Average Reading Score %: 81.9
+Average Reading Score: 81.87784
 Passing Math %: 74.98
 Passing Reading	%: 85.81
-Overall Passing: 65.17
+Overall Passing %: 65.17

 When the scripts were updated to replace the Math and Reading scores with NaN for all students attending 9th grade Thomas High School we observed the following statistics.

-**NaN Modified**<br/>
+<br/>**NaN Modified**<br/>
-Average Math Score: 78.9
+Average Math Score: 78.93053
-Average Reading Score	%: 81.9
+Average Reading Score: 81.85580
 Passing Math	%: 73.88
 Passing Reading	%: 84.65
-Overall Passing: 64.09
+Overall Passing %: 64.09

-The difference observed by replacing the 9th grade Thomas High School math and reading scores to NaN resulted in, district wide, a drop of .1% on the average Math Score, 0% change in the Average Reading Score, Passing Math % dropped 1.1%, Passing Reading % Dropped 1.16%, and overall passing dropped 1.08%.
+The difference observed by replacing the 9th grade Thomas High School math and reading scores to NaN resulted in, district wide, a drop of .055% on the average Math Score, 0.022% change in the Average Reading Score, Passing Math % dropped 1.1%, Passing Reading % Dropped 1.16%, and overall passing dropped 1.08%.

 #### School Impact
 Logically there was no impact to any school (individually) other than Thomas High School.
 Included here are the 2 sets of data that breaks down the statistics across all schools.
 We observe that only the Thomas High School row has data fields that have changed from the challenge assignment.
 As expected, changing the reading and math scores for Thomas HS did not impact the number of schools, the names of the schools, the type of school, their budgets, nor the number of students per school.